top of page

 Keyword Allocation

 Every page of your website needs a focus keyword, and this should ideally be unique to every page (although this is not always possible).
-Ideally, you should also allocate a secondary keyword and reserve keyword to each page.
+Ideally, you should also allocate secondary keywords to each page.
 This will take some time, because you will need to organise your keywords based on where they are most relevant, factoring in search intent, competition and search volume.

-Tip: Create a spreadsheet that with columns for your pages, their allocated keywords, SEO Titles, SEO Descriptions and h1 tags.
+SEO Tip: Create a spreadsheet with columns for your pages, their allocated keywords, SEO Titles, SEO Descriptions and h1 tags.

-This next bit sounds highly technical, but it’s actually basic SEO.
+This next bit sounds a bit technical, but it’s actually basic SEO and you can absolutely DIY it.
 Every page on your website needs an SEO title, an SEO description (also known as meta titles and descriptions) and a h1 (header 1) tag.

 SEO Titles & Descriptions